 She sang with the likes of The Benny Goodman Band, and she became famous for her singular voice, sexy, subtle, simultaneously smoky ‘n’ cool and her unique jazz-inflected interpretations of popular tunes—encompassing poetry, jazz, chamber pop, art songs, and other genres.
 In 1999 she was inducted into the Songwriters Hall of Fame.

-She died from complications with diabetes and cardiac disease on 21 January 2002.
+She died from complications with diabetes and heart failure on 21 January 2002.
+She was 82.